-"The international and transdisciplinary workplace that SUM offers has prepared me to work in groups from different backgrounds, nationalities and interests," says Guillem Rubio Ramon.
-He is now a PhD student in Human Geography at the University of Edinburgh.
+"The international and transdisciplinary workplace that SUM offers has prepared me to work in groups from different backgrounds, nationalities and interests," says Guillem.

-“A humanities education helps you see the world from different and useful perspectives,” says Seth Townley.
-“The critical thinking skills gained during my studies at SUM are vital to my work at Taylor & Francis Group,” which is one of the world's leading publishers of academic research.
+“The critical thinking skills gained during my studies at SUM are vital to my work at Taylor & Francis Group,” says Seth, who works for one of the world's leading publishers of academic research.

-Focus on the subjects you like the most and make sure to get contacts and practical experience through a part time job or voluntary work, says Anette Remme.
-She is working at The Norwegian Association of Youth with Disabilities's.
+“Make sure to get contacts and practical experience through a part time job or voluntary work” says Anette.

 Be proactive, be bold, do not give up, believe in yourself and don’t panic.
-That is Marius Korsnes best tip to new students.
-Marius is now a postdoctoral researcher at NTNU.
+That is Marius' best tip to new students.

-The courses I took during my study have provided the background on the science and politics of climate change which is crucial for my current job at the Centre for International Forestry Research in Bogor, Indonesia, says Intan Maya Sari.
+The courses I took during my study have provided the background on the science and politics of climate change which is crucial for my current job, says Intan.

-Having learned how to analyse, write and give constructive feedback is essential in my job at United Nations Environment Programme, says Kristin Dypedokk.
+Having learned how to analyse, write and give constructive feedback is essential in my job at United Nations Environment Programme, says Kristin.

 Bureaucracy is a lot about reading, learning and writing.
 The main difference from academic papers are shorter documents and tighter deadlines, says Gry.